-If your dentist has told you a tooth needs to be removed, your mind may now be running a wide range of painful scenarios.
+If your Tampa dentist has told you a tooth needs to be removed, your mind may now be running a wide range of painful scenarios.
 If a tooth cannot be saved or is causing pain or damage to other teeth or the jaw, an extraction may be necessary.
 Tooth extraction can sound like a scary event, but it is often not as bad as it sounds and can alleviate future pain or dental work.
 There are two different types of extractions: simple versus surgical.
 While these two different processes have the same end game, the process itself is slightly different.
+Consult with your Tampa dentist about the procedure.

 If you think you have a tooth that needs to be removed, call North Pointe Dental today and schedule an appointment.
 One of our trained dentists can discuss if a simple or surgical tooth extraction is needed and go over any questions or concerns.